sisrfeng/coc-wiki/Using-coc-extensions.md

 The extension name could also be url of git repository, like: `https://github.com/andys8/vscode-jest-snippets.git#master` which could be accepted by `yarn install`.

 Extensions would be loaded and activated after install succeed.

+**Note** you can add extension names to `g:coc_global_extensions` variable, coc would install the missing extensions for you on server start.

 ### Update extensions